 TL;DR (Too Long; Didn't Read)

 Living organisms need water to survive.
-All oxygen-dependent organisms need water to aid in the respiration process; some organisms, such as fish, cannot breathe outside its presence, while other organisms need water to help break down food molecules or generate energy during the respiration process.
-According to Chemistry for Biologists, water is also used to help regulate metabolism and dissolve compounds going into or out of the body.
+Many scientists even believe that if any extra-terrestrial exists, water must be present in their environments.
+All oxygen-dependent organisms need water to aid in the respiration process.
+Some organisms, such as fish, can only breathe in water.
+Other organisms require water to break down food molecules or generate energy during the respiration process.
+Water also helps many organisms regulate metabolism and dissolves compounds going into or out of the body.

 Water attracts both positive and negative ions, because of the nature of the chemical bonds in water.
 Thus, positive ions are attracted to the oxygen in water, while negative ions are attracted to the hydrogen.
 This allows water to dissolve compounds important for survival, such as glucose gleaned from ingesting food.

 Water as a Temperature Buffer

 Temperature regulation is vital for chemical reactions important to cellular activity, such as cellular respiration.
 Enzymes, or proteins that act as catalysts to start chemical reactions, are heat-sensitive and will operate only at specific temperatures.